top of page

 User Experience Researcher

-• Assist with creating UX training material.
+• Assisted with creating UX training material.

 2017-2018